- INTRODUCTION

 OHCOW prepared a report on the common risks that can occur from soil disturbances such as excavations.
 That said, the information on Blastomycosis, Histoplasmosis, and Chemical Contaminants can be applied to any occupation where the soil may be disturbed.
 The report is available for free download.

-Testing for a specific chemical can need specific equipment and expertise not always available.
+Testing for a specific chemical can require specific equipment and expertise not always available.

-OHCOW's work with Pipefitters has been ongoing.
-Primarily, the hazard of latency lead dust in pipework is the major concern.
-Workers are still being exposed to dust on their hands and clothes as well as contaminated surfaces during pipefitting tasks.
-Leaded pipe sealant is still being used among other pipefitters as well as other labourers across Ontario.
+OHCOW's work with Pipefitters is ongoing.
+Lead exposure from pipework is the major concern.
+Workers continue to be exposed to dust on their hands and clothes, as well as contaminated surfaces, during (and after) pipefitting tasks.
+Leaded pipe sealant is still being used by pipefitters as well as other labourers across Ontario.

 What did we accomplish this year?

-• Preparations are underway to test 40 workers with an Xray technology able to detect lead in bone, the L-XRF.
+- Preparations are well underway to test 40 workers with an Xray technology able to detect lead in bone, the L-XRF.
 This is significant as Canada currently has no XRF testing.
-Funding and a researcher able to conduct the tests are being procured.
+Funding and qualified researchers to conduct the tests are being procured.

-• Presentations have been conducted for Union members at an OHCOW Medical Rounds to let all staff understand the broad scope of this issue.
+- Presentations have been conducted to Union members at an OHCOW Medical Rounds to let all staff understand the broad scope of this issue.

 What’s coming next?